13 Types of Plywood: Grades & Prices for Your New Project

 Structural 1 Rating - These are designed specifically to be resistant to the vibrations and movements caused by earthquakes.

 A ply, in regards to plywood, is each layer of veneer stacked upon each other.
 This influences the thickness such that a 5-ply panel is thicker than a 3-ply panel of the same type.
+This is often the case with the many plywood alternatives too.

 3-ply is the most common, typically around 1/10th of an inch thick.
 It's most often used indoors in more decorative scenarios.